kimamula/ts-react-redux-hooks/README.md

-# Type safe code splitting of Redux in React app
+# Type safe code splitting of Redux in React app (PoC)

 Using Redux in a type safe manner can be a little tricky.
 For example, `useSelector()` and `useDispatch()` hooks are not strictly typed.